corda/samples-kotlin/Solana/bridging-token/README.md

    The Solana transaction is signed via Bridge Authority's Solana wallet custodied by Solana Notary.
    The Solana Notary finalizes the Corda transaction only if the Solana mint succeeds and the Solana program detects no double-mint.
-   After finality, the bridged amount is represented as tokens owned by the `Shareholder`'s Solana wallet.
+   After finality, the bridged amount is represented as tokens owned by the `Issuer`'s Solana wallet.

 #### Redemption Flow

 1. **Redemption initialization on Solana**

-   The Shareholder transfers some Solana tokens to a designated wallet (an Associated Token Account for the token mint).
+   The Issuer transfers some Solana tokens to a designated wallet (an Associated Token Account for the token mint).
    `Bridge Authority` monitors the redemption token accounts and is notified when a transfer occurs.
    `Bridge Authority` determines (from node configuration) which Corda asset type the Solana mint corresponds to and constructs a Corda transaction that creates a new Corda "token-equivalent" representation state to be redeemed.